 Finally, two little stories about the FUJINON FMTR-SX series.

 Firstly, I once placed one of these (at one of our shows) on a high shelf.
 A customer asked if he could lift it down, I said no, I'd pass it to him, he ignored me, grabbed it and dropped it onto the concrete floor.
 To my utter amazement not only did it remain in perfect alignment [1] but there wasn't a dent or scuff on it!
-I do not, however, advise a deliberate 'drop test' for any binocular!
+I do not, however, advise a deliberate 'drop test' for any binoculars!

 Secondly, I listen with glee at the 'purists' in optics comparing the FUJINON FMTR-SX range with the same magnification / lens diameter in Zeiss and Leica: they think the optical quality of the FUJINON is better.
 I hasten to add that I have never compared them directly, if Zeiss or Leica would like to donate to me a 7X50 and 10X50 I would gladly make the comparison and report back on this web site.